bbrks/just-vibes-f1-slack-topic/README.md

 > This codebase is almost entirely **AI generated**
 >
 > This was a _"vibe coding"_ experiment using `claude-3.7-sonnet` with thinking, and is definitely full of garbage.
+> It also took me longer to vibe this than it did to read the API docs and just write it.
 > It should **NOT** be used as a reference and I have [licensed it as such](#license) because nobody should legally be allowed to adapt this code.

 It might actually work though...?
 Feel free to try _using_ the tool.
 No guarantees.